 - Add the sifted besan to the pan and mix.

 - The besan and ghee mixture will initially form a clump.
-Keep stirring and breaken up to loosen the mixture.
+Keep stirring and break up to loosen the mixture.

 - After about 10 minutes of continuous stirring, the mixture will start to loosen up.

-- Keep stirring, and at around 15 minutes the besan will have a smooth paste like consistency.
-Keep roasting for up to 25-30 minutes when the color will have changed to golden and there will be sweet aroma filled in your house.
+- Keep stirring, and at around 15 minutes, the besan will have a smooth paste-like consistency.
+Keep roasting for up to 25-30 minutes, when the color will have changed to golden, and there will be a sweet aroma filling your house.
+If you don't get this paste-like texture, then add a little more ghee.

-- Remove the pan from heat.
-You can transfer the besan to another container to avoid overcooking or you can keep stirring the besan in the pan for 2-3 minutes after taking it off the flame.
+- Once the color of the besan is changed to golden, remove the pan from heat.
+You can transfer the besan to another container to avoid overcooking, or you can keep stirring the besan in the pan for 2-3 minutes after taking it off the flame.
 This will help it cool down.

-- Pinch a small lemon sized portion from the dough.
-Roll between your palm to form a round ladoo.
+- Take a small lemon-sized portion from the dough.
+Roll between your palms to form a round ladoo.
 You can apply a little ghee to your hands while rolling.
 Repeat with the remaining dough.
-You would get about 10 ladoos.
+You would get about 8-10 ladoos.

 - If the ladoos are not perfectly round, you can reshape them by rolling between your hands again in 5 minutes.